kuzivashe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Create a script that displays 10 newest files in the current directory.
 One file per line.
 Sorted from newest to oldest.
 13. Create a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: one line one word.
 Output format: one line one word.
 Words should be sorted.
 14. Display lines containing the pattern "root" from the file /etc/passwd.
+15. Display the number of lines that contain the pattern "bin" in the file /etc/passwd